Jan9103/github-repo-backuper/README.md

 ---

-## Webui (basic archive viewer)
+## Webui (basic archive viewer and starter)

-This repo also includes a webui for viewing (and maybe in the future starting) backups.
+This repo also includes a webui for viewing and starting backups.
 The implementation is focused on simplicity and small to medium sized repos.
-Larger repos (tested with 4475 issues) can still be viewed, but rendering the issue-list serverside can take several minutes on a overloaded raspberry pi 4.
+Larger repos (tested with 4475 compressed issues) can still be viewed, but rendering the issue-list serverside can take several minutes on a overloaded raspberry pi 4.

 * [x] User / Organisation list
 * [x] Repo list